thingsdb/ThingsDocs/v0/content/collection-api/isbytes.md

 weight: 114
 ---

-This function determines whether the value passed to this function is of type [bytes](../../data-types/bytes) or not.
+This function determines whether the provided value is of type [bytes](../../data-types/bytes) or not.

 This function does *not* generate an [event](../../overview/events).